michaelmusty/michaelmusty.github.io/index.md

   </figcaption>
 </figure>

-I currently at ERDC-CRREL in Hanover New Hampshire teleworking indefinitely.
+I am currently at ERDC-CRREL in Hanover New Hampshire teleworking indefinitely.

 Previously I was at